|

 directed by Zach Curtis

-Starring Matthew G. Anderson, Aaron Bennett, Ellen Apel, Benjamin Chadwick, Don Eitel, Tina Frederickson, Randall Funk, Mark Mattison, Mike Postle, David Schlosser, Edwin Strout, and Karen Wiese-Thompson.
+Starring Matthew G. Anderson, Aaron Bennett, Ellen Apel, Benjamin Chadwick, Don Eitel, Tina Frederickson, Randall J. Funk, Mark Mattison, Mike Postle, David Schlosser, Edwin Strout, and Karen Wiese-Thompson.

 Young advertising executive Don Webber finds himself involved with Communists and creatures from the Beyond in this spoof of 1950s film and television.